-5.1 Definitions and insights on return period
+5.1 Definitions and insights into the return period

-We have already introduced the concept of the return period T in section 1.5, where we have seen that it is inversely proportional to the probability P_1 that a dangerous event A would occur in a time unit D. Although this relationship (equation (1.7)) is almost obvious, here we will approach it again in a rigorous manner and examine several variants of it.
+We have already introduced the concept of the return period T in section 1.5, where we have seen that it is inversely proportional to the probability P_1 that a dangerous event A would occur in a time unit D. Although this relationship (equation (1.7)) is almost obvious, we will discuss it again now in a rigorous manner and examine several variants of it.

 First, we define the concept.
-For a specific event A, which is a subset of a basic set Ω , we define the return period, T, as the mean time between consecutive occurrences of the event A. This is a standard term in engineering applications (in engineering hydrology in particular) but needs some clarification to avoid common misuses and frequent confusion.
+For a specific event A, which is a subset of a basic set Ω , we define the $return\ period$, T, as the mean time between consecutive occurrences of event A. This is a standard term in engineering applications (in engineering hydrology in particular) but needs some clarification to avoid common misuses and frequent confusion.

-We will initially consider the discrete time version and we will later see how we can reformulate it in continuous time.
-Let B be the complementary event of A ($B \coloneqq \Omega - A$).
+We will initially consider the discrete time version and later see how we can reformulate it in continuous time.
+Let B be the complementary event of A ($B := \Omega - A$).
 We denote: